Code Breaker: Features

 Though previous versions of the PlayStation 2 Code Breaker were plagued by limited functionality, later versions were lauded for features such as a simple, uncluttered menu and "typing" systems.
 Version 9 added support for USB keyboards.

-Unlike other cheat devices which store cheat codes on proprietary storage devices, the PlayStation 2 Code Breaker stores codes on memory cards, thus cutting down on manufacturing costs.
-Saves can also be copied from USB flash drives.
-The device's official web site, Codetwink, run by CodeMasterX, (who also coded the entire cheat engine and cheat code types in the product) provides codes posted by the former Game Shark Code Creators Club.
+Unlike other cheat devices which store cheat codes on proprietary storage devices, the PlayStation 2 Code Breaker stored codes on memory cards, thus cutting down on manufacturing costs.
+Saves could also be copied from USB flash drives.
+The device's official web site, Codetwink, ran by CodeMasterX, (who also coded the entire cheat engine and cheat code types in the product) provides codes posted by the former Game Shark Code Creators Club.
 Codes can be downloaded from the official web site using the device's "Day1" feature.
 Later versions include support for the PlayStation 2's Broadband Adapter and internet chat.

 Current events

-Using the Code Breaker device, one can access a feature named Day1 and import/export Saves.
-In some cases, one can avoid typing number by number using cheats import.
+Using the Code Breaker device, one could access a feature named Day1 and import/export Saves.
+In some cases, one could avoid typing number by number using cheats import.
 However, Pelican Accessories no longer supports this.
-Since the latest version of Codebreaker, Codebreaker 10.1, has www.codebreaker.com set as the Codebreaker site, the device can no longer connect to the Internet with it to get codes, nor use Codebreaker chat because of this site change, and because Code Breaker has been discontinued.
+Since the last version of Codebreaker, Codebreaker 10.1, has www.codebreaker.com set as the Codebreaker site, the device can no longer connect to the Internet with it to get codes, nor use Codebreaker chat because of this site change, and because Code Breaker has been discontinued.

 As of May 2012, www.codetwink.com uses a vBulletin type site format, but still had the Codebreaker Day1 files available for download to people who register for an account.
 As of June 2013, the Day1 files were unavailable.
 The codetwink.com server was moved and the hard drive was damaged.
-As of April 2017, a mirror of the old Codetwink site is hosted by Wes Castro, developer of the Cheat Device project.
-CodeMasterX has also returned to hosting and maintaining a modern Codetwink site that also sells the "Game Genie" game save editor for Playstation 3 consoles.
+As of April 2017, a mirror of the old Codetwink site was hosted by Wes Castro, developer of the Cheat Device project.
+CodeMasterX had also returned to hosting and maintaining a modern Codetwink site that also sells the "Game Genie" game save editor for PlayStation 3 consoles.